apache/spark/docs/sql-programming-guide.md

   </tr>

   <tr>
-    <td><code>customDataFrameColumnTypes</code></td>
+    <td><code>customSchema</code></td>
     <td>
-     The DataFrame column data types to use instead of the defaults when reading data from jdbc API. (e.g: <code>"id DECIMAL(38, 0), name STRING")</code>.
-The specified types should be valid spark sql data types.
+     The custom schema to use for reading data from JDBC connectors.
+For example, "id DECIMAL(38, 0), name STRING").
+The column names should be identical to the corresponding column names of JDBC table.
+Users can specify the corresponding data types of Spark SQL instead of using the defaults.
 This option applies only to reading.
     </td>
   </tr>
 </table>